hozumiyu/SingleCellDataProcess/readme.txt

 #############################################################
 GSE45719
 M = 300
-N = 22957
+N = 22431
 K = 8
 Organism: Mouse

-Note: Zygote and liver cell was removed.
-2-cell stage was merged into 1 big 2-cell stage
+Note: There are 527 duplicate genes.
+Zygote and liver cell was removed.
+2-cell stage was merged into 1 big 2-cell stage class.
+There are 3 blastocyst stage, which may be merged into 1.

 Download: data + meta
 https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE45719